PPP Instructions to Authors

 - Open up debate about the potential future direction of social policy, offering something new and thought-provoking in relation to a ‘burning issue’.
 These ‘think pieces’ do not need to be based on original fieldwork or research.

 - Book review: Book reviews are short articles that provide reflection and opinion on recently published scholarly books.
 They can take two forms: standard book reviews or review articles.
 Standard book reviews (1000 words in length) cover a single publication.
-Review articles (2000 – 3000 words) examine two or more publications, and are designed to allow authors greater scope to place their comments within wider academic and policy debates.
+Review articles (2000 – 3000 words – excluding any list of references) examine two or more publications, and are designed to allow authors greater scope to place their comments within wider academic and policy debates.

 Reviewers are encouraged to adopt a structure that best suits their style of writing and the material under review.
 However, as a minimum it is expected that both types of review will include: a summary of the contents of the book(s); some commentary on the social, economic and policy context for the subject matter; and comments, plaudits and criticisms that authors think would be of interest to the readership.
 More information relating to the structure and layout of book reviews can be found in section 3.4.

 - Featured graphic article: This consists of a main graphic and brief accompanying article.
 The graphic could range from a chart to a map or any other type of graphic, providing it communicates key themes to the reader in an accessible and informative way.
 We would invite submissions from not only the academic profession but also the wider data visualisation community, proving the subject matter is relevant to our readership.
 Accompanying the graphic should be a short article of no more than 750 words (not including notes and citations).
 This article should include: